Skip to content

 3. Jett landing

 While Michkov’s early arrival dominated the headlines over early summer, he won’t be the only teenager on the Flyers roster to open the season.
 The other is 18-year-old Jett Luchanko, who has in a matter of months transformed from a maligned first-round draft pick to one of only two players from the 2024 class to break camp with an NHL team.
 In Michkov and the speedy Luchanko, Flyers fans will get a look at both the present and future of the organization.
-While Luchanko’s stay might only last nine games, would anyone be surprised at this point if he stuck around for the whole season?
+While Luchanko’s stay might last only nine games, would anyone be surprised at this point if he stuck around for the whole season?

 2. Playoff push

-Flyers fans, and the players themselves, are craving the return of playoff hockey for the first time in four seasons, and the Wells Fargo Center hosting a postseason Flyers game for the first time in six.
+Flyers fans, and the players themselves, are craving the return of playoff hockey for the first time in four seasons, and the Wells Fargo Center’s hosting a postseason Flyers game for the first time in six.
 Last year, the team came agonizingly close, an eight-game losing streak dooming the Flyers to another disappointing dressing room cleanout day in mid-April.
 John Tortorella and Brière have done everything they can to temper expectations this season, with Tortorella saying last week that “we have so much [expletive] to do with our team before we even start talking about [playoffs].”
 But armed with a new offensive dynamo in Michkov, and youngsters like Cam York, Tippett, Foerster, and Ersson all a year older, the Flyers are not as far away from playoff contention as the brass would lead you to believe.
 Is this the year?
 The Flyers should at least be in the conversation.

 1. Michkov mania

 Michkov’s rookie season isn’t just the biggest reason to watch the Flyers this year but maybe the biggest reason to watch the Flyers in a decade.
-The Russian phenom, 19, is a potential generational talent, who possesses a level of creativity and skill that has been absent from the Flyers for years.
+The Russian phenom, 19, is a potential generational talent who possesses a level of creativity and skill that has been absent from the Flyers for years.
 After several down seasons, Michkov’s arrival finally gives Flyers fans a tangible sign of progress and a foundational piece to hopefully build a Stanley Cup contender around.
 If the preseason is any indicator, expect a lot of highlights, potentially some clashes with Tortorella, and a lot of orange No. 39 jerseys at the Wells Fargo Center.
 Michkov mania is here to stay.